100% development finance

-100% development finance (or JV finance) is the name used for development finance where no deposit is required.
-In return for fully funding the development, the lender will usually want to share in the profits accrued by the scheme.
+100% development finance (or JV finance) is the name used for development finance where no cash input is made by the developer.
+In return for fully funding the development, the funder will expect to share in the profits accrued by the scheme.

 In general, the lender will still charge interest on the amount borrowed and will then look to take between 40-50% of the profit.